Ziyu0/Ziyu0.github.io/_posts/2018-01-24-pb-shallow-deep-copy.md

-# Shallow copy & Deep copy
+# Shallow Copy & Deep Copy

 Shallow copy and Deep copy are both used for the "actual" copy purpose.

-## Differences between Shallow copy and Deep copy
+## Differences between Shallow Copy and Deep Copy

 According to the Python [documentation](https://docs.python.org/2/library/copy.html), the difference between shallow and deep copying is only relevant for **compound objects**.

 - A **shallow copy** constructs a new compound object and then (to the extent possible) inserts **references** into it to the objects found in the original.
 - A **deep copy** constructs a new compound object and then, **recursively**, inserts **copies** into it of the objects found in the original.

-## How to Perform Shallow copy
+## How to Perform Shallow Copy

 There are three ways to perform a shallow copy: